DiamonC/observer/README.md

 Observer is a frontend for Arth Panel, an open-source & self-hosted minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.

-## Why Arth Panel?
-The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

 # How to Run

 The reccomended way to run observer is in a docker container.
 The name of the container is `diamonc/observer`.
 Make sure the default port (3000 by default) is forwarded.
+Quartz, our backend, will need to be running (as a docker container prefferably) as well for the panel to have function, but quartz is still in very very early developnment

+## Current State
+Currently, our backend, quartz, is almost nonexistant and so current builds of observer will just run a panel with basic UI but no function.

+## Why Arth Panel?
+The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

 ## Planned Pages